-As of January 1, Saskatchewan offers the GED® test on computer at select testing centers.
+As of January 1, 2014 Saskatchewan offers the GED® test only on computer at select testing centers.

 Why don’t all provinces offer both computer and paper exams?

 GED Testing Service is currently introducing the GED® test on computer to all the provinces that offer the test.
 But not every province offers the GED® test on computer yet.